 2016 marked the 100th anniversary of Harry T. Burleigh‘s publication of “Deep River,” which is considered to be the first time a Negro Spiritual was used as source material for an art song.
 “Deep River” inspired singers of “Classical” music to integrate Spirituals into their concert repertoire and composers to explore how their own vocal musical expressions might be enriched by inclusion of the Spiritual in their works.

 This document serves to highlight a selection of the historical and contemporary composers and singers who have forged art songs from this powerful American folk music.
 Over 30 videos of concert Spirituals performances–accompanied by short biographies about the composers, images, and a listing of a source containing the music score performed, as well as a discography and music scores bibliography–are represented here.
-Some entries will also link to composer and performer biographies on the Afrocentric Voices site, and the songs’ album titles will link to track information on The Spirituals Database.
-Over time, details will be added, including biographical information about composers and/or performers, musical score and book resources, additional videos and images.
+Some entries will also link to composer and performer biographies available on the Afrocentric Voices site, and the songs’ album titles will link to track information on The Spirituals Database.

 These composers were born in the generation immediately following the end of the American Civil War in 1865.
 They were often the children of ex-slaves or they otherwise were exposed to the Negro Spiritual directly from the living sources of these songs.
 They continued the process, begun by the Fisk Jubilee Singers, of bringing this original American music across the United States and around the world.